International Brotherhood Of Teamsters Supplemental Benefits Tr

 How does International Brotherhood Of Teamsters Supplemental Benefits Tr spend its money?

 International Brotherhood Of Teamsters Supplemental Benefits Tr directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to International Brotherhood Of Teamsters Supplemental Benefits Tr tax-deductible?